-For the year ended December 31, 2014, our working capital decreased \$15.2 million from \$58.7 million at December 31, 2013 to \$43.5 million million at December 31, 2014 primarily due to an increase in borrowings under our Credit Agreement to fund the share repurchase which is discussed in detail below.
-We believe that cash generated from operations and borrowings available under our Credit Agreement (\$43.3 million of available borrowings as of December 31, 2014) will be sufficient to fund our working capital and other requirements for at least the next twelve months.
+For the year ended December 31, 2015, our working capital decreased \$3.2 million from \$43.5 million at December 31, 2014 to \$40.3 million at December 31, 2015.
+We believe that cash generated from operations and borrowings available under our Credit Agreement (\$29.3 million of available borrowings as of December 31, 2015) will be sufficient to fund our working capital and other requirements for at least the next twelve months.

-As of December 31, 2014, the amount of cash and cash equivalents held outside of the U.S. by foreign subsidiaries was \$14.5 million.
+As of December 31, 2015, the amount of cash and cash equivalents held outside of the U.S. by foreign subsidiaries was \$21.0 million.
 At the present time, we do not anticipate repatriating these balances to fund domestic operations.
-We would be required to accrue for and pay taxes in the U.S. in the event we decided to repatriate these funds.
+We would be required to accrue for and pay taxes in the U.S. if we repatriated these funds.